Blogs

 Ulster University offers its BPS-accredited online Health Psychology Masters programme as a way for busy professionals to gain Stage 1 training, a vital step in becoming a Registered Health Psychologist.

 Our course curriculum is relevant and timely, designed by active researchers and Health Psychologists to meet industry demand.
 The programme is 100% online with flexible study hours, so you can study anytime and anywhere in the world and gain an internationally recognised Masters qualification without the need for a career break.
+Read our FAQs for more information.

 Related blogs